Computing Possible and Certain Answers over Order-Incomplete Data: Comparison With Other Formalisms

 \subparagraph*{Incompleteness in databases.} Our work is inspired by the field of incomplete information management, which has been studied for various models~\cite{Incompletexml,Libkin06}, in particular relational databases~\cite{IL84}.
 This field inspires our design of po-relations and our study of possibility and certainty~\cite{KO06,lipski1979semantic}.
 However, uncertainty in these settings typically focuses on \emph{whether} tuples exist or on what their \emph{values} are (e.g., with nulls~\cite{codd1979extending}, including the novel approach of~\cite{libkin2014incompleteness,libkin2015icdt}; with c-tables~\cite{IL84}, probabilistic databases~\cite{probdbbook} or fuzzy numerical values as in~\cite{soliman2009ranking}).
 To our knowledge, though, our work is the first to study possible and certain answers in the context of {\em order}-incomplete data.
 Combining order incompleteness with standard tuple-level uncertainty is left as a challenge for future work.
 Note that some works~\cite{BunemanJO91,libkin1998semantics,libkin2015icdt} use partial orders on \emph{relations} to compare the informativeness of representations.
 This is unrelated to our partial orders on \emph{tuples}.

-\subparagraph*{Ordered domains.} Another line of work has studied relational data management where the \emph{domain elements} are (partially) ordered \cite{Immermanptime,Ng,van1997complexity}.
-However, the perspective is different: we see order on tuples as part of the relations, and as being constructed by applying our operators; these works see order as being given \emph{outside} of the query, hence do not study the propagation of uncertainty through queries.
-Also, queries in such works can often directly access the order relation ~\cite{van1997complexity,BenS2009}.
+\subparagraph*{Ordered domains.} Another line of work has studied relational data management where the \emph{domain elements} are (partially) ordered \cite{Immermanptime,Ng,van1997complexity,BonnerM98,CoburnW93}.
+This is in particular the case in works aiming to query sequences or support iteration (see e.g. \cite{BonnerM98,CoburnW93}, which however do not consider uncertainty and consequently neither partial order).
+However, our goal, setting and perspective are different: we see order on tuples as part of the relations, and as being constructed by applying our operators; these works see order as being given \emph{outside} of the query, hence do not study the propagation of uncertainty through queries.
+Also, queries in such works can often directly access the order relation ~\cite{van1997complexity,BenS2009,BonnerM98}.
 Some works also study uncertainty on totally ordered \emph{numerical} domains~\cite{soliman2009ranking,soliman2010supporting}, while we look at general order relations.

 \subparagraph*{Temporal databases.} \emph{Temporal databases}~\cite{chomicki2005time,snodgrass2000developing} consider order on facts, but it is usually induced by timestamps, hence total.
 A notable exception is~\cite{fan2012determining} which considers that some facts may be \emph{more current} than others, with constraints leading to a partial order.
 In particular, they study the complexity of retrieving query answers that are certainly current, for a rich query class.
 In contrast, we can {\em manipulate} the order via queries, and we can also ask about aspects beyond currency, as shown throughout the paper (e.g., via accumulation).